We are extremely dedicated to our work, but that doesn’t mean it’s all we do.

 Male Champions of Change

-In 2016 the Director-General of Security, Duncan Lewis, joined Male Champions of Change (MCC) program to advance diversity in ASIO.
+In 2019 the Director-General of Security, Mike Burgess, joined Male Champions of Change (MCC) program to advance diversity in ASIO.

 MCC’s goal is to create groups of influential men who work together to advance gender equity in their organisations and across society more broadly.
 The MCC strategy enables men to step up beside women and accept joint accountability for change.

-The Director-General’s MCC group includes Andrew Colvin—Commissioner of the Australian Federal Police; Andrew Clarke—Managing Partner for Australia and New Zealand Boston Consulting Group; Andy Vesey—Managing Director and CEO AGL; Clive Smith—Chairman and CEO Unilever; Greg Hywood—CEO Fairfax and Managing Director, Fairfax; Peter Tonagh—CEO Foxtel; and Tony Johnson—Oceania Managing Partner EY.
+The Director-General’s MCC group includes Andrew Colvin—Leader of the National Bushfire Recovery Agency; Brett Redman—Managing Director and CEO AGL; Nicole Sparshott—Chairman and CEO Unilever; and Tony Johnson—Oceania Managing Partner EY.

 MCC aims to provide innovative leadership on some seemingly intractable gender equity issues, including low numbers of women in senior leadership positions; low take-up and progression of women’s careers in non-traditional sectors; and the need for a strong culture of respect for, and the engagement and inclusion of, women across our communities.